havatv/qgisnnjoinplugin/help/source/index.rst

 Versions
 ===============
-The current version is 3.1.2
+The current version is 3.1.3

+- 3.1.3

+  - Handle more geometry types for display in the user interface (#22, #25)

 - 3.1.2